garrandall/popular-music-data/tracks/one-of-these-nights-eagles.md

 One of these nights
 Hoo, hoo hoohoohoo
 One of these nights
-All I wanna say, ahhh
+All I wanna say, ah
 One of these nights